Are Walmart Tires Good? Everything to Know Before You Buy

 How to Get the Most Out of Walmart Tires

 Check your tire pressure before driving out of the parking lot.
-Generally, you want a 30-32 PSI unless you have some kind of exotic model.
+Generally, a 30-32 PSI is a safe range, unless you have some kind of exotic model.
 If it’s overfilled, you’ll see accelerated center wear.
 Underfilled tires will cause faster shoulder wear.

 Misalignment can cause uneven wear.
 If you let a severe case go on long enough, one side of your tire could end up practically bald while the other has near-perfect treads.
 In the meantime, you’ll experience drifting, swerving and vibration while driving.
 If you notice any of those signs, get your car checked out immediately.

-Unbalanced tires will get you an unusually poor fuel economy and can make steering difficult.
+Unbalanced tires disrupt the equilibrium of wheels, make steering difficult and result in poor fuel economy.
 If you notice you’re suddenly getting fewer miles per gallon or your steering wheel is fighting back, it’s time to take your car in.

 Choosing the Off-Brand Option is Okay